ash/raku-course/essentials/scalar-variables/declaration-with-initialization/quiz1/index.md

 {% include menu.html %}

-Fill the missing part of the program that declares and initializes the variables.
+Fill the missing parts of the program to declare and initialise the variables.

 {:.quiz-code}
 = | my $radius ␣ 6378; # km